priyamDalmia/1kind-test/README.md

 Don't beielve strangers on the internet.
 Use `run.py` to recreate the results yourself.

-`python3 run.py --checkhealth`: Shows if the cofiguration is correct and the DB can be accessed.
+* `python3 run.py --checkhealth`: Shows if the cofiguration is correct and the DB can be accessed.

-`python3 run.py --show_tables`: Prints the table names, schemas and other details.
+* `python3 run.py --show_tables`: Prints the table names, schemas and other details.

-`python3 run.py --clean_run`: Will delete the existing tables and re-scrape the sites.
+* `python3 run.py --clean_run`: Will delete the existing tables and re-scrape the sites.
 Use this command to scrape websites for different keywords.

-NOTE: `config.yaml` can be used to overwrite in file default configuration to allow a central control to all configurable parameters.
-This means that the arguments in this file take precednce over all default cofig files.
+NOTE: `config.yaml` can be used to overwrite the default infile configuration.
+This allows for a central control of all configurable parameters.
+Arguments in this file take precedence over all default config files.